jonathankytang/Museum-navigation-ar/README.md

-# Software Project
+# Software Project - Group 14

-Our mad software project!!
+## Directory Structure
+Each directory will be in line with either a milestone or a major deadline